SACRED

 especially a modern democracy which is, as you know, pluralistic, individualistic

-6 size="3" face="Times New Roman">).
+and secular 6 size="3" face="Times New Roman">).
 In the first place, no democracy

 complies with the words of the Lord's Prayer, "Thy Kingdom come,